trustedchoice/quickstart-bitnami-wordpress/README.md

-# WordPress on the AWS Cloud
+# WordPress High Availability by Bitnami on the AWS Cloud
 ## Quick Start Reference Deployment

 WordPress is one of the world’s most popular web publishing platforms for building blogs and websites.
 It can be customized via a wide selection of themes, extensions and plugins.